Thyroid Cancer: Specialists, Diagnosis And Treatment

 The exact cause of thyroid cancer is not known.
 However, certain risk factors may increase the likelihood of developing thyroid cancer.
 These include:

-• Personal history of goiter: Having a history of goiter or benign thyroid nodules may increase the risk of developing thyroid cancer.
+Having a history of goitre or benign thyroid nodules may increase the risk of developing thyroid cancer.

 It is important to note that having one or more of these risk factors does not necessarily mean that a person will develop thyroid cancer, and many people with thyroid cancer have no identifiable risk factors.